fitmentgroup/lightrest-ng/README.md

 var data = [{name: 'Mike'}, {name: 'Jimmy'}];
 lightrest.build({url: '/people', method: 'post'}, {arrayMode: 'sequential'}, data);
 ````
 Supposing that the POST method for `/people` creates a person, this sends two requests for that sequentially (one at a time).
-If array property was 'concurrent', the request are all sent concurrently.
+If arrayMode property was 'concurrent', the request are all sent concurrently.
 The result of a lightrest request on `arrayMode` is the result of angular's `$q.all` with an array of all the `$http` requests done as argument.
 The sequential mode doesn't stop if a request fails.

-### *return* function (`function(data)`)
+### *return* function

-This is the actual function that you call to trigger the request.
+This is the actual function (`function(data)`) that you call to trigger the request.
 You send the data in the `data` parameter (duh).
 ````javascript
 var fn = lightrest.build(...);
 fn({ name: 'Mike' })